BushraMaryam/BushraMaryam/README.md

 - 🌱 I’m currently pursuing my second year bachelor of engineering in Computer Science and Informaton Technology
 - 💞️ I’m looking to collaborate on projects,research work
 - 📫 How to reach me @bushramaryam411@gmail.com
+- I've done certification and internship in machine learning and AI.

 <!---
 BushraMaryam/BushraMaryam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.